 The point of this blog is simple: If you’re going to have a

-This is why the term ‘Brand Purpose’ need to be banned.
-It’s trivialised a serious strategic approach to business, sustainability, society and the environment.
+This is why the term ‘Brand Purpose’ needs to be banned.
+It’s trivialised a serious strategic approach to business, sustainability, society, and the environment.

 Share your thoughts

 What do you think about ‘Brand Purpose’?
-Have you seen any ethical business making unethical decisions in recent times?
+Have you seen any ethical businesses making unethical decisions in recent times?
 Let me know in the comments below, send me a tweet @CJPanteny, or get in touch.

 See you next time.